 First Party Dependencies for Third Party Libraries (Required)

-The documentation is built and available online at wildmeorg.github.io/wildbook-ia/.
-However, if you need to build a local copy of the source, the following instructions can be used.
+The package documentation is built and available online at wildmeorg.github.io/wildbook-ia/.
+To build the docs locally,

 The WBIA documentation style uses a modified version of Sphinx

 doctests for all documentation and testing.
-The ability to write good documentation directly in the header of the function is of high value by any contributor to the WBIA code base and any plug-in maintainer.
-We provide examples of how to correctly document your code throughout this
+The ability to write good documentation directly in the header of the function is of high value to any contributor to the WBIA code base and any plugin maintainer; please document your contributions!

 It's recommended that you use